laurenmichell/verge-hackweek-drones/README.md

 Notes:

 - After you have marked up this page fully with dummy content, follow the [documentation for tabletop.js](https://github.com/jsoma/tabletop) to get the variables from your spreadsheet to render within the template.
-- It's usually best practice to keep the styles in &gt;style&lt; tags on this view.
+- It's usually best practice to keep the styles in &lt;style&gt; tags on this view.